 Learn about the public benefit programs available in Washington State, including who is eligible, and how to apply.

-What are DSHS’s confidentiality practices?
+What are the confidentiality practices of the Department of Social & Health Services (DSHS)?
 What should a survivor know about how her personal information is handled at the welfare office?
 Find out here.

 You have the right to request an administrative hearing if you disagree with any decision that is made at DSHS about your benefits.

 Is seeking child support a good option for you?
 Learn more here about the risks and benefits of child support when you are dealing with domestic violence.

 Find out more about the program and if you are eligible.
 This external website also has information about other ways to get food if you are not eligible for Food Stamps.